 It tells the story of the 1970 Isle of Wight Festival when vast numbers of people turned up in fields near Freshwater, took off their clothes and danced around to Jimi Hendrix.

-You can see some of the site from upstairs at the Cow Co restaurant at Tapnell Farm, or you can see the Jimi Hendrix statue at Dimbola Lodge.
+You can see some of the site from upstairs at the Cow Co restaurant at Tapnell Farm, or you can see the Jimi Hendrix statue and an exhibition at Dimbola Lodge.
 There are also various DVDs of performances from the 1970 Festival including Jimi Hendrix, Moody Blues and Leonard Cohen.

 If you're really keen, you can even stay somewhere with a view of the 1970 festival site.
 Options include East Afton Farmhouse, Tom's Eco Lodges or Tollgate Cottages B&B.